DRP installation

 You can install miniconda or anaconda.
 The difference is that miniconda provides a light-weight environment and anaconda comes with lots of Python packages.

-If you have updated the $PATH
+If you have updated the $PATH variable during install, you can call

 conda commands directly in the shell, like this: